-Beginning in September each year, we host monthly meetings with entertaining, thought-provoking speakers on a variety of topics.
-Recent topics included 'The NSPCC', 'Optical illusions, Art and the Brain' and 'The Ickenham Post Box Toppers'.
-These meetings are held on the first Thursday of each month at St John's URC in Northwood.
+These meetings are held on the first Thursday of the month from September to May at St John's URC in Northwood.
 Non-members are welcome to attend their first General Meeting as our guest.

 Doors open at 9.30 am, meetings start at 10 am